 What Is an Auto Transport Broker?

 An auto transport broker is a third party that helps people to get connected with shipping contracts.
 They often work with various companies that provide transport services to make sure that companies can keep their trucks full and customers can get their cars moved to a new place for a good price.
-Brokers are the middlemen between the carrier company and you as the customer, and their job is to find the right jobs for the carriers and the right shipping costs and trips for customers.
+Brokers are the middlemen between the carrier company and you as the customer.
+Also, their job is to find the right jobs for carriers and the right shipping costs and trips for customers.

 There are pros to working with a broker rather than the company directly, but there are also cons.
-You will want to know which kind of shipping contract you are signing so that you can be sure that this entity will be a good fit for your needs.
+You will want to know which kind of shipping contract you are signing.
+This is so that you can be sure that this entity will be a good fit for your needs.
 If you are not sure if you are talking to a company or the broker that is working with them, you might not understand all of the details of your contract.

 A broker will offer you easier access to a call center in most cases, and they can sometimes give you better options for your trip needs.
 You might be able to shop around for a deal with the help of a broker, and you could find that there are companies out there that you didn’t know existed.

-The downside to working with a broker is that they are not the carrier, and they will typically not be able to help you if there is an issue with a claim that needs to be filed.
+The downside to working with a broker is that they are not the carrier.
+Therefore, they will typically not be able to help you if there is an issue with a claim that needs to be filed.
 They might also be unable to help you with details about the job that you are contracting for.
 They will often have the most basic information about the shipping offer you are entertaining, but they will not be able to adjust the small details or inform you about internal company policies.

 You might have to trust that the broker has vetted the companies that they are working with as well.
 You will still have to do some legwork on your side to check on the companies that the broker recommends.
 While a broker might not intend to connect you with a shipping company that is not of the best quality, they might not realize that there are issues until you are the person who experiences them.